Alitalia expected to give initial nod to Etihad tie-up

 The government of Prime Minister Matteo Renzi - in office since February - is willing to absorb the cost of such schemes, government sources have said, knowing it could ill afford seeing a strategic national asset going to the wall so early in its tenure.

-Etihad also still needs to agree with Alitalia's creditors, mainly Italy's top two lenders Intesa Sanpaolo and UniCredit, on how to restructure around 700 million euros of the airline's debt.
+Etihad also still needs to agree with Alitalia's creditors, mainly Italy's top two lenders Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI), on how to restructure around 700 million euros of the airline's debt.

 The banks have already given an informal blessing on Etihad's rescue plan, a government source said earlier on Thursday, although they still need to define details of the debt restructuring.